-In my previous post I described how to install Oracle VM and Oracle VM Manager on the same sandbox.
+In my previous post, I described how to install Oracle VM and Oracle VM Manager on the same sandbox.
 However, to start playing with Oracle VM v3 you need to configure some storage to be used for new VM hosts.
 The problem is that Oracle states that you should allocate a full HDD for VM host storage.
-If you have just one HDD in your system then you are in trouble, as part of it is already occupied by the Dom0 host.
+If you have just one HDD in your system, then you are in trouble since part of it is already occupied by the Dom0 host.

 However, you can still manage to get your first couple of VM hosts running.
 The idea is to mount part of your single disk via the NFS protocol.
-This way Oracle VM can use the rest of the single HDD for VM hosts storage.
+This way, Oracle VM can use the rest of the single HDD for VM host storage.
 The only small drawback could be additional CPU cycles spent running NFS services.

 fdisk /dev/sda [root@vm04 /]# fdisk /dev/sda Command (m for help): n First cylinder (9373-38913, default 9373): -- Using default value 9373 Last cylinder or +size or +sizeM or +sizeK (9373-38913, default 38913): -- Using default value 38913 Command (m for help): w ...
 WARNING: Re-reading the partition table failed with error 16: Device or resource busy. ... -- Let's run the partprobe to address the WARNING without additional reboots [root@vm04 /]# partprobe /dev/sda